dandelionmood/mastodon2memos/README.md

 This will check the status of the connections and let you know if something is not set up properly.

+The troubleshoot command performs the following checks and provide explicit feedback:
+- Is the configuration file in the expected location?
+- Are all the expected configuration keys present in the configuration file?
+- Can the specified Mastodon `username` be resolved to a user_id?

 ### Mastodon2Memos

-If the troubleshoot command is successful, you can move on to using the `mastodon2memos` command.
+If the `troubleshoot` command is successful, you can move on to using the `mastodon2memos` command.

 **Important notes:**
 - The script currently takes the last 30 toots and tries to import them.
 Anything older than that will be ignored.